Universities and research institutions in Berlin: History

 The Prussian Academy of Arts (German: Preußische Akademie der Künste) was an art school set up in Berlin, Brandenburg, in 1694/1696 by prince-elector Frederick III, in personal union Duke Frederick I of Prussia, and later king in Prussia.
 It had a decisive influence on art and its development in the German-speaking world throughout its existence.
 It dropped 'Prussian' from its name in 1945 and was finally disbanded in 1955 after the 1954 foundation of two separate academies of art for East Berlin and West Berlin in 1954.
 Those two separate academies merged in 1993 to form Berlin's present-day Academy of Arts.

 The Humboldt University of Berlin is one of Berlin's oldest universities, founded in 1810 as the University of Berlin (Universität zu Berlin) by the liberal Prussian educational reformer and linguist Wilhelm von Humboldt, whose university model has strongly influenced other European and Western universities.

 Universities

 Public universities

-There are six big internationally renowned research universities in the Berlin-Brandenburg capital region:
+There are six large internationally renowned research universities in the Berlin-Brandenburg capital region: